Rwanda: Cartographie des crimes

 United Nations, the International Committee of the Red Cross and other relevant organisations including regional organisations to improve the protection of civilians in armed conflict;

-35. Requests the Secretary-General to submit his next report
+35. Requests the Secretary-General to submit his next report on the

 protection of civilians in armed conflict by November 2010;